Call for PhD Student Projects

-- PhD project Plan: Detailed description (max 3 pages), including research questions, method to be applied, instrumentation used, time frame and potential outcomes.
+- PhD project Plan: Detailed description (max 2 pages), including research questions, method to be applied, instrumentation used, time frame and potential outcomes.
 If an Annex is submitted (see below), then the motivation and theoretical embedding can be kept very short, mainly referring to the Annex.
-The plan should contain a justification in case a different starting date (than September 2019) is necessary.

 - Connection to a research project: Description (max 1 page) of how the project is connected to a larger research project, and what the status of that project is (funded, applied, planned).
-This description should reference the project in the Annex (e.g. concrete work packages in which the student would be involved).
-The description should also state how the PhD project corresponds to the research priorities at TU, the School of Educational Sciences or the Centre of Excellence in Educational Innovation.
+This description should reference the project in the Annex (e.g. concrete Workpackages in which the student would be involved).
+The description should also state how the PhD project corresponds to the research priorities at TLU, the institute or the Center of Excellence on Educational Innovation.